MicrosoftDocs/learn/learn-pr/azure/analyze-costs-create-budgets-azure-cost-management/includes/2-cost-management-principles.md

-Azure Cost Management gives you the tools to plan for, analyze, and reduce your spending to maximize your cloud investment.
+Microsoft Cost Management gives you the tools to plan for, analyze, and reduce your spending to maximize your cloud investment.
 Azure makes it easy to build and deploy cloud solutions.
 However, it's important that those solutions are optimized to minimize the cost to your organization.

 ## Principles